colbylwilliams/lab-scripts/README.md

 Instructions for installing the X2Go client can be found [here](https://wiki.x2go.org/doku.php/doc:installation:x2goclient).

+Once you've installed the X2Go client, you'll need to **create a new session** to connect to your Lab VM.

 #### Create an X2Go Session

-Once you've installed the X2Go client, you'll create a new session to connect to your Lab VM.

-To get the connection details for your Lab VM:
+First, you'll need to get the connection details for your Lab VM:

 - **Instructors** (template) VM: Go to the [Lab Services portal](https://labs.azure.com/), select your Lab, select **_Customize template_** on the _Template_ tab, then select **_SSH_**
 - **Students**: Go to the [Lab Services portal](https://labs.azure.com/virtualmachines), select the **_Connect_** icon on your Lab VM, then select **_SSH_** (note: you may need to start your VM if it isn't already running)